Scotland avenge USA defeat with 111-run romp

 |Scorecard

-Richie Berrington made an unbeaten century as Scotland avenged Saturday's heavy loss to the United States with a 111-run victory in their ICC World Cup League 2 match in Texas.
+Richie Berrington made an unbeaten 107 as Scotland avenged Saturday's heavy loss to the United States with a 111-run victory in their ICC World Cup League 2 match in Texas.

-Berrington finished on 107 not out, with Matt Cross scoring 74 and George Munsey getting to 51 in a 300-7 total.
+Opener Matt Cross added 74 and George Munsey 51 in a total of 300-7.

-Safyaan Sharif dented the home side's response by removing openers Steven Taylor and Sushant Modani for 41.
+Safyaan Sharif removed USA openers Steven Taylor and Sushant Modani, while Michael Leask took 2-28 and debutant Chris Greaves 2-29.

-Debutant Chris Greaves' two wickets helped put paid to a USA fightback.
+Chris Sole mopped up the tail with 3-40 as the USA were bowled out for 189.

 Scotland complete this round of fixtures with games against the United Arab Emirates on Tuesday and Friday.

-USA and UAE meet on Wednesday and Saturday.
+The USA and UAE meet on Wednesday and Saturday.

-The Scots remain second in the table, but with 15 games in hand on leaders Oman in the tournament that runs through to February 2023, with the top three progressing to the 2023 Cricket World Cup qualifier.
+Scotland remain second in the table behind Oman.
+The tournament runs until February 2023, with the top three progressing to the 2023 Cricket World Cup Qualifier.

-A day after the Scots lost their opener against the USA by 104 runs, Berrington's 107 came off 90 balls in an innings that included six sixes and four fours.

-The 35-year-old joined opener Cross at the crease with the score on 60 for two and he remained there until the end.

-He and Munsey put on 116 for the fourth wicket and Berrington reached three figures in style with a maximum from the first ball of the final over.
+Berrington struck six sixes and four fours in his 90-ball innings, adding 116 for the fourth wicket with Munsey and reaching three figures with a six off the first ball of the final over.